Çok Güzel Hareketler Bunlar

-It is theatrical comedy, which awarded at 36th Golden Butterfly Best Comedy Award.
+It is a theatrical comedy, which was awarded at the 36th Golden Butterfly Best Comedy Award.
 It was premiered on 14 February 2006 on BKM Theatre and continued until the end of 2012 in Europe and Turkey.
 First episode released on 7 May 2008 in Kanal D and continued to release until 26 June 2011.
 2012 New Year Special Episode released on Star TV.

 In Yilmaz Erdogan's management, BKM Mutfak actors takes the stage and wrote sketch.
 All cast is both screenwriter and actor.
 They give an active role to the audience, they let audience to rate the sketch.